-- Smoke avoidance is important.
-If a family member smokes, they should smoke outside and not in the car.
+Smoke avoidance is important.
+If a family member smokes, he or she should smoke outside and not in the car.
 If the person with respiratory infections smokes, giving up smoking is an important treatment.
 Talk with your doctor about helpful techniques.

 There are a number of measures you can take that can help you avoid infections.

-- Vaccines are recommended.
+Vaccines are recommended.
 The influenza (flu vaccine) is recommended yearly, often in the fall.
-Talk with your healthcare provider about what other vaccines may be helpful for you.
+Talk with your health care provider about other vaccines that may be helpful for you.